 The TNC automatically pre-positions the tool in the tool axis.
-Pay attention to Q204 2ND SET-UP CLEARANCE.
+Observe Q204 2ND SET-UP CLEARANCE.

 The algebraic sign for the cycle parameter DEPTH determines the working direction.
 If you program DEPTH=0, the cycle will not be executed.